 Even though he or she is reducing their impact on the environment and earth much more than the typical meat-eater traveler, they might be ignoring other vital parts of sustainable travel.

 The earth needs us.

-So, with that being said, if you’re already a vegan traveler but aren’t reducing your plastic usage or implementing green travel steps, check out this post on 8 ways to ditch plastic while wandering and this post on 20 ways to be more eco-friendly when traveling.
+So, with that being said, if you’re already a vegan traveler but aren’t reducing your plastic usage or implementing green travel steps, check out these posts:

 Because vegans of the world, there’s so much more you could be doing than just skipping out on animal products and byproducts.